IPA is big stuff and getting bigger.

 There is indeed more of me pounding on this keyboard right now.
 And while I’d like to blame my dedication to serving readers, my talented neighbors and friends played the greatest role in creating “more” of me with their limitless supply of irresistible candies, cookies and cakes.
 (Special shout out to Mary Kathryn Hagge, our family’s “Cookie Tante.”)

 Seriously, though, I must lose what I’ve gained.
-Here’s my ingenious diet plan: Until I drop the
+Here’s my ingenious diet plan: Until I

 It was another great year for craft beer.
 In June, the Brewers Association reported that there were 2,483 craft breweries in the U.S., the greatest number since the 1870s, and an additional 1,605 were in the works.